 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

-We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
+We strive to provide you with choices regarding certain personal data uses, particularly in marketing and advertising.
 We have established the following personal data control mechanisms.

 Promotional offers from us